pollycoder/pollycoder.github.io/_tabs/about.md

  ★★★★★:	I am the EXPERT!!!!!!!!!!!<br>
 {: .prompt-tip }

+&emsp;&emsp;<font color=LightSkyBlue>As a college student majored in mechanism, I am not quite good at computer technology as those majored in CS, but it is my important hobby.
+Welcome to my blog!
+If you have any thoughts or advice, feel free to comment below my posts.
+Your ideas are very essential for my improvement ! </font>

+&emsp;&emsp;<font color=LightSkyBlue>However, to build a harmonious blog environment, there are still some rules in Polly's Mind Palace.
+These  are listed below:</font>

 > Here, these things are welcome:
 1. Reading Polly's blog and sharing your opinion in comment area.